 A few months after the first hospital dash, my sister threw a dinner party to celebrate moving into her new home.
 The evening had already descended into farce as her cooker had blown up before we’d arrived so she was forced to nip next door to prepare the main meal in her neighbour’s oven.
 Impressively, she managed to muddle through and all four of us had a good laugh about it as she served up the starter, which was a salad of green leaves, halloumi, pomegranate and balsamic vinegar.

 I took one mouthful and became aware of an immediate itching – a sign of an allergic reaction – in my throat.
 I popped an antihistamine to be on the safe side.
 It seemed to do the trick.
 Except, a few hours’ later on the 15-minute drive home, my tongue began to expand at an alarming rate.
-Initially, it felt as though it were ‘in the way’, but by the time I reached my front door it had swollen to an enormous size and could barely fit inside my mouth.
+Initially, it felt as though it were ‘in the way’, but by the time I reached my front door it had swollen to an enormous size and barely fitted inside my mouth.

 I didn’t know it at the time but I was having what is known as a ‘secondary reaction’.
 As I opened the front door I felt dreadfully light-headed and dropped to the hallway floor; my blood pressure was plummeting.
 By now swallowing had become difficult; my breathing laboured.
 I grabbed the phone and dialled 999 but it took forever to get my words out.

 “Was I about to suffocate to death on my own?
 It certainly felt that way.”